scottmuc/presentations/git/README.markdown

 ## Exercise

+Introduce the presentation stating that knowing how to make a commit is not the objective of the session.

 Commit messages:
   - [great, is, git, think, I, do not]

-1. Represent an empty initialized repository by having 1 person represent the master branch.
-They should be spinning because no commits exist.
-Add 1 more person that represents HEAD and have them point to the master branch.
+1. Represent an empty initialized repository by having 1 person represent the HEAD.
+They should be spinning because it is pointing to branch master but it technically doesn't exist yet.

 Explain how this state represents a brand new repository.
-HEAD is pointing to a branch, and that branch is pointing to nothing.
-Git does a lot of things impliciitly like creating the first branch 'master'.
+HEAD is pointing to a branch master, and that branch doesn't exist.
+Git does a lot of things impliciitly like telling HEAD that it's pointing to master

     git init

 2. Make the first commit.
-A person will represent the initial commit which will make the master branch stop spinning and point to this new commit.
+A person will represent the initial commit which which will then trigger the creation of the master branch, and HEAD will stop spinning and point to the branch.
 Invoke git log by having the commit speak out loud their message.

 We're still not in a normal state because we have another exceptional condition where the first commit does not have a parent.
 Explain the concept of the root node.
-Also explain how from this point forward, you can't have a branch that doesn't point to a commit

     git commit -m 'great'

 3. Adding a 2nd commit.
 The new commit will have to point to the commit that master is pointing to.
 Once that's complete, master needs to update itself and